SAP-samples/cloud-btp-cli-api-codejam/exercises/04-json-format-and-apis/README.md

 The second uses [grep](https://en.wikipedia.org/wiki/Grep):

 ```
-user: user $ btp list accounts/available-region 2> /dev/null | grep -E '^[a-z]{2}[0-9]{2}\s+'
+user: user $ btp list accounts/available-region 2> /dev/null | grep -E '^[a-z]{2}[0-9]+\s+'
 ap21     cf-ap21       cloudfoundry   AZURE
 us10     cf-us10       cloudfoundry   AWS
 eu10     cf-eu10       cloudfoundry   AWS
 user: user $
 ```

-> The redirection of STDERR to `/dev/null` in both of these examples is to get rid of the "OK" part of the result which is currently emitted to that error file descriptor.
+> The redirection of STDERR (with `2>`) to `/dev/null` in both of these examples is to get rid of the "OK" part of the result (and two of the blank lines), all of which are currently emitted to that error file descriptor.

 These and many more approaches do the job, but they are somewhat brittle and depend on the data and the output.
 The challenge with each of the above two (deliberately simple) approaches are:

 * the `sed` based solution relies on the "region" heading
-* the `grep` based solution assumes the region identifiers are two lowercase letters followed by two digits
+* the `grep` based solution assumes the region identifiers are two lowercase letters followed by at least one digit, then some whitespace

 ## Use the JSON format output option

 Some more recent command line tools deal with resources that are structured in ways that are sometimes too complex to be represented in plain text.
 The [JSON](https://en.wikipedia.org/wiki/JSON) format is commonly used to express more structured data, and is often used as an alternative output format for commands.

 JSON output is a more convenient way to convey structure, and can be parsed more reliably.
-JSON output from the btp CLI, via the `--format json` option, is more predictable and the team's aim is to keep it as stable as possible.
+JSON output is available from the btp CLI via the `--format json` option.
+The JSON output is more predictable and the team's aim is to keep it as stable as possible.

 👉 Rerun the previous btp CLI command but this time use the `--format json` option: